LogtalkDotOrg/logtalk-jupyter-kernel/README.md

 	jupyter::set_prolog_backend('xvmlgt.sh').

 The predicate argument is the name of the integration script used to run Logtalk.
 On Windows, always use the PowerShell scripts (e.g. `sicstuslgt.ps1`).
 On POSIX systems, use the ones that work for your Logtalk installation (e.g. if you're using Logtalk with Trealla Prolog with a setup that requires the `.sh` extension when running the integration script, then use `tplgt.sh` instead of just `tplgt`).

-**Troubleshooting:**
-In case of SICStus Prolog, if the given **`program_arguments` are invalid** (e.g. if the Prolog code file does not exist), the kernel waits for a response from the server which it will never receive.
-In that state it is **not able to log any exception** and instead, nothing happens.
-To facilitate finding the cause of the error, before trying to start the Logtalk server, the arguments and the directory from which they are tried to be executed are logged.

 ## Development